Live Life to the Full

 So often we don’t tell the truth for fear of what others might think about us.
 Becoming authentic means we learn to live and speak our truth.
 It’s a brilliant way of filtering out the wrong people.
 Time is precious and not to be wasted, and the more authentic you become the more authentic the people around you will be.
 Like attracts like.
 So if there are people in your life draining you, or zapping your energy it’s time to re-focus and change this for the better.

-Discover HSL’s ‘life lesson’ video interviews with UK retirees here:
+Take a look at HSL’s ‘life lesson’ video interviews with UK retirees:

 *Study of 1,005 over 60s (retired), undertaken in June 2017